 North Carolina excludes from property taxes $45,000 of the appraised value of a permanent residence owned and occupied by an honorably discharged disabled veteran or the unmarried surviving spouse of an honorably discharged disabled veteran.
 A disabled Veteran is a Veteran who either (1) has 100% permanent total disability that is service-connected or (2) receives benefits for specially adapted housing under 38 U.S.C.
 2101.
 Complete an Application for Property Tax Relief Form AV-9 for certification by the US Department of Veterans Affairs for a veteran who has a 100% total permanent, service-connected disability.

-Under this program, taxes for each year are limited to a percentage of the qualifying owner’s income.
-A qualifying owner must either be at least 65 years of age or be totally and permanently disabled.
-For an owner whose income amount for the previous year does not exceed the income eligibility limit for the current year, which for the 2014 tax year is $29,000 the owner’s taxes will be limited to four percent (4%) of the owner’s income.
-For an owner whose income exceeds the income eligibility limit ($29,000) but does not exceed 150% of the income eligibility limit, which for the 2014 tax year is $53,500, the owner’s taxes will be limited to five percent (5%) of the owner’s income.
+For an owner whose income amount for the previous year does not exceed the income eligibility limit for the current year, which for the 2019 tax year is $30,200, the owner’s taxes will be limited to four percent (4%) of the owner’s income.
+For an owner whose income exceeds the income eligibility limit ($30,200) but does not exceed 150% of the income eligibility limit, which for the 2019 tax year is $45,300, the owner’s taxes will be limited to five percent (5%) of the owner’s income.

 However, the taxes over the limitation amount are deferred and remain a lien on the property.
 The last three years of deferred taxes prior to a disqualifying event will become due and payable, with interest, on the date of the disqualifying event.
 Interest accrues on the deferred taxes as if they had been payable on the dates on which they would have originally become due.
 Disqualifying events are death of the owner, transfer of the property, and failure to use the property as the owner’s permanent residence.
 Exceptions and special provisions apply.
 See G.S.
 105-277.1B for the full text of the statute.